Skip to main content

 ... ...

 4. Optional: Configure the virtual-appliance IP settings.
-If you do not make a selection within the specified time or if you enter x, the initial startup continues using the IP settings that are assigned by default.
+If you do not make a selection within the specified time or if you enter x, the initial startup continues using the default or configured IP settings.

 • Assign static IP addresses for the eth0 port.
 Enter 1, and then follow the prompts to change the settings.